White-tailed Eagle

 Project partnerships:

-Durrell Wildlife Conservation Trust, Gwent Wildlife Trust.
+Durrell Wildlife Conservation Trust, Gwent Wildlife Trust and the Wildfowl and Wetlands Trust.

-British Birds of Prey Centre, Cardiff University
+British Birds of Prey Centre and Cardiff University

 Project Funding: